"History turned its back on them," says one researcher

 Today’s Google Doodle commemorates the 125th anniversary of her birth.
 Coleman was among a small group of female aviators in the early 20th century who successfully flew around the detours of racial prejudice and sexism to become queens in the air.

-The obvious place to begin is by highlighting the achievements of those long-forgotten -- the women who ignored the men who scorned them, broke through the restrictions society placed on them, and paved the way for Amelia Earhart.
+And the obvious place to begin is by highlighting the achievements of the long-forgotten queens of the air – the women who ignored the men who scorned them, broke through the restrictions society placed on them, and paved the way for Amelia Earhart.

 Queen B: Bessie Coleman